Filipe Cândido

-Filipe Manuel Nunes Cândido (born 28 September 1979) is a Portuguese former footballer who played as a left winger, currently manager of C.D.
-Nacional.
+Filipe Manuel Nunes Cândido (born 28 September 1979) is a Portuguese former professional footballer who played as a left winger.
+He is the manager of Liga Portugal 2 club Paços de Ferreira.

+Developed mainly at Sporting CP, also spending one year with Real Madrid, he totalled 16 games and two goals in the Primeira Liga for Vitória de Setúbal and Salgueiros, and 42 appearances and three goals in the second tier for Felgueiras and Leça.
+He spent most of his career in the lower leagues, and also had brief stops in South Korea, Bulgaria and Greece.

+A manager since 2013, Cândido led B-SAD in the top division and Mafra, Nacional and União de Leiria in the second.

 Playing career

+Club

 Born in Lisbon, Cândido played most of his youth career with local Sporting CP before concluding his development at Real Madrid where he trained in the first team under Fabio Capello.
 Turning down the prospect of a loan to CD Leganés to kickstart his career in Spain, he returned to his homeland with Vitória de Setúbal.

-Cândido totalled 16 matches and two goals in the Primeira Liga for Setúbal and S.C.
-Salgueiros, and a further 42 appearances and three goals in the Segunda Liga for F.C.
+Cândido also represented S.C.
+Salgueiros in the Primeira Liga, and played in the Segunda Liga for F.C.
 Felgueiras and Leça FC.
-He spent the vast majority of his career in the amateur divisions, however.
+He spent the vast majority of his career in the amateur divisions, however, and accused several clubs of wage arrears.

+A client of Jorge Mendes, Cândido left third-tier Académico de Viseu F.C. over four months of unpaid wages and signed for Bucheon SK in the K League in 2005, but stayed only a short while in South Korea due to unease with its diet.
+After a spell in his homeland's lower leagues at Imortal DC, he went back out abroad to PFC Lokomotiv Sofia, where he allegedly received an incomplete salary and was met with veiled threats to his safety; his contract was terminated via a conference call with former Sporting player Ivaylo Yordanov as the interpreter.
+In June 2006, he and compatriot Ricardo Costa signed two-year deals at Kavala F.C. in the Greek second division.

+International

-Internationally, Cândido earned 17 caps for Portugal at youth level.
+Cândido earned 17 caps for Portugal at youth level.
 His sole game for the under-21 team was on 25 January 2000, in a 1–0 friendly win over the United States in Alverca do Ribatejo.